ninewise/dissertation/on-the-side/related-work.md

 for faster lookup of the windows and the combination of several filtering loops into a single one.

-Over all, the students managed to reduce the execution time from 245 to 36 seconds for an example data set (speedup of 6.8).
+Over all, the students managed a speedup of 6.8 (reducing the execution time from 245 to 36 seconds for an example data set).